wouellette/ee-diversity/README.md

 ![Rao's Q example 1](images/Rocchini_2021.png)
 (Taken from [Rocchini et al., 2021](https://onlinelibrary.wiley.com/doi/10.1111/geb.13270))

+Since the Rao's Q based on NDVI can be derived from satellite time series such as Sentinel-2 and Planetscope (NICFI basemaps), we can also look at the behavior of Rao's Q over time by computing the coefficient of variation (CV) and slope of change (trend), to understand the behavior of Rao's Q over time.
+The code link in the `Examples` section below provides an example of how to compute the temporal Rao's Q metrics.

 ### Canopy Height use-case

 Rao's Q can take as input a canopy height model in the case of forest diversity monitoring.
 In such a case,